 Preparing for taxes

-Taxes are a scary thing for some people, but if you keep your finances organized throughout the year then filing taxes becomes a lot less intimidating.
+Taxes are a scary thing for some people.
+However, if you keep your direct sales finances organized throughout the year, filing taxes becomes a lot less intimidating.
 Below is the list we use at tax time to prepare for filing.
 If you’d like a condensed version of this info in a worksheet format, enter your name and email address below and we’ll send you a copy!